igem-munich/MESA-Designer/README.md

 helpful if it requires external setup, such as starting a Selenium server for testing in a browser.

 ## Authors and acknowledgment
 Show your appreciation to those who have contributed to the project.
+streamlit
+mesa papers
+biopython

 ## Design Outline
 [Design Doc](https://docs.google.com/document/d/1ciPsgLo5JNp7wKqFREEnWSCiShK2ZrRBRCNdM3VBm_A/edit?tab=t.0)